lidofinance/gate-seals/README.md

 ## How are GateSeals created?
 GateSealV2 is created using the GateSealFactoryV2.
 The factory uses the blueprint pattern whereby new GateSealV2 is deployed using the initcode (blueprint) stored onchain.
 The blueprint is essentially a broken GateSealV2 that can only be used to create new GateSealV2.

 While Vyper offers other ways to create new contracts, we opted to use the blueprint pattern because it creates a fully autonomous contract without any dependencies.
 Unlike other contract-creating functions, [`create_from_blueprint`](https://docs.vyperlang.org/en/stable/built-in-functions.html#chain-interaction) invokes the constructor of the contract, thus, helping avoid the initialization shenanigans.

-While Vyper offers other ways to create new contracts, we opted to use the blueprint pattern because it creates a fully autonomous contract without any dependencies.
-Unlike other contract-creating functions, [`create_from_blueprint`](https://docs.vyperlang.org/en/stable/built-in-functions.html#chain-interaction) invokes the constructor of the contract, thus, helping avoid the initialization shenanigans.